"I think I need a bath. Do you think I need a bath?" Isabela asked no one in particular.

 "Yes, but that doesn't mean I should be rude.
 And I – I'm very appreciative of this.
 I didn't realize how much I took baths for granted back in Lothering," she laughed sadly.
 "I took a lot of things for granted.
 I don't want to anymore."
 Fenris sensed there was more to her statement, but said nothing.
 They walked the rest of the way in silence, Cameron somehow managing to drink and walk without falling over.

 Inside his rightfully stolen estate, it was cold and dark except for a feint glow from upstairs.
-He left a fire banked in the parlor where he spent most of his time.
+He left a fire banked in the study where he spent most of his time.
 Now Fenris took the lead and escorted her up to the master bedroom and through to the private baths.
 He stiffened as he felt her spell through his markings, and the candles in the room were suddenly lit.
 She stepped past him into the marble room in awe.
 A single copper tub, big enough for at least two people sat in the center of the room.
 In the far corner was a water pump for quickness and ease and a basket of stones rested near the fire place to warm.
 By the tub was a table that stored soaps and another that was bare.

 "The pump does work, so you will not need to bring water up."
 Fenris told her, and turned to leave.
 Her hesitant hand on his arm stopped him, and he looked back at her, ignoring the tingling sensation her touched caused.
 She smiled up at him, a shy tentative smile.

 "Thank you, Fenris.
 This is wonderful."
 She kissed him lightly on the cheek before quickly moving into the room to begin her bath.
 The suddenness of the act surprised Fenris into stillness and he simply watched her walk away.
-His cheek warm from her lips, and his mind bewildered he retreated into the parlor.
+His cheek warm from her lips, and his mind bewildered he retreated into the study.

-Alone in the parlor, Fenris stirred the fire bringing it back to life.
+Alone, Fenris stirred the fire bringing it back to life.
 He didn't want to think about the woman in the other room, but his thoughts refused to heed his desires.
 Her silvery hair framed her face in loose curls and often strands would fall in front of her eyes.
 Her eyes were a deep, penetrating blue, and seemed to always twinkle with mirth.
 Fenris liked her eyes the best.
 They were never dead like the slaves' in Minrathous, and there was never a glint of maliciousness like in the magisters'.

 His thoughts began to wander from her face to her body.
 She was slender for a human with soft curves.
 The robes she favored hugged her hips and breasts with corset like boning and he often enjoyed watching the sway of her hips as she led the way during their adventures.
 His mind then shifted to her scent.
 It was gentle and subtle like honeyed cream.